Tanya Roberts, Bond girl and 'Sheena' star, dead at 65

 “She was my soulmate, she was my best friend.
 We haven’t been apart for two days” in their years together, a tearful O’Brien said.

-Roberts' death was related to a urinary tract infection, Pingel said.
+Roberts' death was related to a urinary tract infection, publicist Mike Pingel said.
 He had been at the hospital Tuesday morning with O'Brien to pick up Roberts' personal effects.

 Numerous outlets, including The Associated Press, reported Roberts’ death Monday, based on information Pingel received from O’Brien.